shivanath4/shivanath4.github.io/_posts/2025-10-02-long-term-memory.md

 - If relations are "edges", what are the "nodes"?
 Is it the ill-constructed images (for the lack of a better term)?
 - What's the role of one's ability to byheart affect creation of long term memory?
 - Does short term memory have any bearing at all to long term memory?
-- Some days, I suck at recollections.
+- Some days, I suck at recollecting simple things.
 What is the recipe for such a day so I can avoid?
+- How does deviating away from the norm impact memory (the wonder factor)?